 Once joining the Red Sox, Dobens acquitted himself reasonably well, pitching 28 1/3 innings (0-0, with a 3.81 earned run average) and hitting .375 (3-for-8).
 Ray's ERA was well under the team's 4.43, and one of the lower ones on the squad.

 When the season was over, Dobens shipped out - literally.
 He and Holy Cross teammate Con Hurley took work as ordinary seamen on the liner President Garfield and embarked on a cruise around the world, leaving New York City in late October.
 The trip was scheduled to hit 22 ports en route.
 It was while they were in Shanghai that Ray learned of the death of his mother at age 41 from leukemia.

-In 1931, Dobens started with Denver (0-3) but also pitched for Norfolk and New Haven, accumulating four wins and four more losses.
+In 1931, Dobens started with Denver (0-3) but also pitched for Norfolk and New Haven in the Eastern League, accumulating four wins and four more losses.
 It was his last season in organized baseball.

 From baseball he became a Special Investigator with the United States Department of the Treasury working in the Alcohol Tax Unit, where he served for 25 years both before and after World War II.
 He spent 47 months in military service during the war, becoming a Lieutenant Commander in Naval Intelligence, notably serving a director of a police school in Chungking, China teaching American police methods to "Chinese guerrillas" as his wife Pauline Cecile (Martel) Dobens described his work after his passing.
 The couple had married on Valentine's Day 1942, five months before he had entered military service.